 Michael Olmert holds an M.A. and a Ph.D. in medieval English literature and for 25 years has taught at the university.
 He is also a very active television, print, and film writer, with five books, five plays, two feature films, an IMAX film, more than 90 TV documentaries, three Emmys, and some 200 magazine articles, reviews, and essays to his credit.
 In 2005, he was inducted into the University of Maryland Alumni Hall of Fame.

-Lauren Faulkner is a Corporate Recruiter at Centric Business Systems, recruiting and hiring professionals for the B2B consultative outside sales.
-As a 2011 Communication major and Leadership minor, she has been able to grow her career in HR and Sales for a company with outstanding awards and growth.
-Lauren is PHR certified.
+Lauren Faulkner is the University Relations Recruiter at General Dynamics and is PHR certified.
+Prior to this, she was a Corporate Recruiter at Centric Business Systems, recruiting and hiring professionals for the B2B consultative outside sales.
+As a 2011 Communication major and Leadership minor, she has been able to grow her career in HR and Sales for companies with outstanding awards and growth.
 At Maryland, she was a tour guide, Equestrian Team President, and ARHU Ambassador on the Dean’s Advisory Board.
 Lauren embodies the principals of rhetoric in the business world.
 In 2014 she recorded a record number of hires for Centric.
-Her three years with the company have made a major impact to the company’s growth and success by identifying driven and competitive individuals motivated by success, as well as coaching young professionals through the interview process and their career development.
+Her three years with the company made a major impact to the company’s growth and success by identifying driven and competitive individuals motivated by success, as well as coaching young professionals through the interview process and their career development.
 Her hometown is Cockeysville, MD, but she now lives with her husband, Preston (’09), in Columbia, MD.

-Veronica Segovia is a project coordinator at AARP on their newly organized Studios team, focusing on social media and video.
-She has been managing social media channels since 2008 and has experience working with audiences for non-profit, consumer package goods, corporate, entertainment and employment branding.
+Veronica Segovia is an advisor at AARP on their newly organized Multicultural Leadership team, integrating multicultural into the design, work, and communication across the organization.
+Her focus is on the U.S. Hispanic audience.
+She has been working in digital and social media marketing since 2008 and has experience working with audiences for non-profit, consumer package goods, corporate, entertainment and employment branding.
 Prior to joining AARP, she established and managed the employment brand for Vocus.
-Veronica grew up in Prince George's County and attended the University of Maryland, College Park from 2000-2004.
+Veronica grew up in Prince George's County and graduated from the University of Maryland in 2004 with a degree in Communications and a concentration of Public Relations.
+While at Maryland, she was an active member of Phi Sigma Sigma sorority.
 She lives in Washington, DC.